 Erv Dusak, outfielder for the 1951-52 Pirates.
 He originally signed with the Cardinals in 1938, though prior to the 1946 season he had played just 18 Major League games, partially due to time missed during the war.
 From 1946 until 1948, he played at least 100 games each season for the Cardinals, although his average slipped to near .200 during the last year.
 Dusak spent all but one game of the 1949 season in the minors, then was buried at the end of the Cardinals bench the next year.
 He began pitching in July and would make two late season starts, finishing 0-2, 3.72 in 36.1 innings, while getting just 12 plate appearances the entire season.
 On May 17, 1951, the Pirates sent shortstop Stan Rojek to the Cardinals to get Dusak and Rocky Nelson.
 He was being used as a mop-up pitcher exclusively in 1951 until he reached Pittsburgh.
 The Pirates used him almost everywhere, albeit with little playing time.
 He played 21 games, seeing time at six different positions, including three games on the mound, one as a starter.
 He was with the Pirates for the first two months of 1952, only seeing limited action in the outfield.
 He went to the minors in June and remained there for the next three years before retiring.
 While in Pittsburgh, he played 41 games, hitting .273 with two homers in 71 plate appearances.

 George Cutshaw, second baseman for the Pirates from 1918 until 1921.
 Cutshaw played college ball at Notre Dame, then spent six seasons with Brooklyn, before joining the Pirates in a big trade that involved two future Hall of Famers.
 On January 9, 1918, the Pirates sent infielder Chuck Ward and pitchers, Burleigh Grimes and Al Mamaux to the Robins in exchange for Cutshaw and outfielder Casey Stengel.
 Cutshaw was a slick fielding second baseman, leading the NL five times in putouts, four times in assists and twice in fielding percentage during his career.
 He was a .260 hitter, with 360 RBIs and 350 runs scored while with Brooklyn.
 In his four seasons with Pittsburgh, he batted .275 with 219 RBIs and 204 runs scored in 494 games.
-He hit .285 with 68 RBIs during that first season with the Pirates, but his big year was actually his last.
+He hit .285 with 68 RBIs during that first season with the Pirates.
+In 1919, he posted a .980 fielding percentage at second base, which broke the Major League record set in 1896 by Hall of Famer Bid McPhee, who is one of the best fielders at any position in baseball history.
+Cutshaw held that mark until it was broken in 1925 by Sparky Adams, who would eventually join the Pirates as part of the return in the awful Kiki Cuyler deal.
 In 1921, Cutshaw hit .340 in 98 games, missing some time in August.
 The Pirates decided to part ways with the 35-year-old second baseman in the off-season, sending him to the Detroit Tigers for the cost of a waiver pickup.
 Cutshaw almost retired before the 1921 season, then asked to be released following the year, figuring a change in scenery would be good for him.
 He had one decent season in Detroit, before his numbers tailed off in 1923, which ended up being his last season in the big leagues.
 He played three years in the minors before retiring from baseball